 Religion and the History of Violence

 Karen Armstrong is the most original and inclusive speaker on the role of religion in the modern world.
-Her bestselling books, including A History of God, and sought-after talks examine the differences and the profound similarities between Christianity, Islam, and Judaism, and their impact on world events.
+Her bestselling books, including A History of God, and sought-after talks examine both the differences and profound similarities between Christianity, Islam, and Judaism, and their impact on world events.

 “She is perhaps the world’s best-known living writer on religion.”— Globe and Mail